Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Zora.Synth/README.md

 Vocals will ignore durations because durations of vocals are determined by the audio clip length.
 Attack of vocals determine volume.

-## TODO

-The overall infrastructure is established, in the future, the likely site of improvement is either [Orchestrator](./Core/FluentSynth/Orchestrator.cs) or [MusicalScoreParser](./Core/FluentSynth/MusicalScoreParser.cs).

-Low Level Pending:

-- PENDING

-MIDI Engine:

-- [ ] Convert of FSMN to .MIDI file.
-- [ ] Convert of FSMN/MIDI file into mp3/wav file.

-FSMN Score:

-- [ ] Relative and absolute path handling in vocal file specification (at the moment it's relative to current working directory)

-Audio Editing (Exposed only through Pure Scripting):

-- [ ] Quick cut and format conversion

-## Known Issues

-- [ ] When playing MIDI files directly from command line using FluentMusic, loading time is long and it's not memory efficient because the program loads everything at once without streaming.
-For the purpose of this program (targeting more on on-demand synth), we probably won't address this issue any time soon.

 ## References